P1sec/pycrate/README.md

 * *MPEG4* with the basic structure used in the MPEG4 file format
 * *MP3* with detailed structures used in the MP3 format, including ID3v1 and ID3v2 tags

-Most of the classes here implement complete recipe to parse all of those format in a single shot, by using their *from_char()* method.
+Most of the classes here implement a complete recipe to parse all of those format in a single shot, by using their *from_char()* method.